Hammastunturi Wilderness Area Trails

 - Route description: Kuttura - Ivalo, 70 km

 - The snow mobile track from Ivalo to Inari goes via the Lake Hammasjärvi.
-Along the trail, there are the Rautujärvi day trip hut and the Kuoppajärvi Lapp pole tent.
+Along the trail, there are the Rautujärvi day trip hut and the Kuoppajärvi Campfire Shelter.
 Track permits can be obtained from Urho Kekkonen National Park Customer Service Kiehinen, Ivalo Customer Service or Northern Lapland Nature Centre Siida in Inari.